Blinken: Russia has plans in place to increase force on Ukraine borders 'even more' - KTVZ

 Blinken warned Russia there were two paths out of this situation.

-“There is the path of diplomacy and dialogue to try to resolve whatever differences there are peacefully through diplomacy,” he said.
+“There is the path of diplomacy and dialogue to try to resolve whatever differences there are peacefully through diplomacy,” he said in his remarks to staff at the embassy.
 “Clearly the preferable path, clearly the most responsible path and the one that we would prefer, but there is also the path if Russia chooses to renew aggression, of conflict, confrontation and consequences for Russia.”

 Blinken said President Joe Biden had asked his team to “take stock” of the situation after intense negotiations with allies but also conversations with Russia, and to “reaffirm” the US’ commitment to Ukraine.